 Talalay mattresses offer a layer of soft support that provides essential cushioning for your pressure points.
 This is ideal for people who prefer a softer foundation, and those who sleep on their sides.

 What is the ILD of Natural Latex Mattresses?

-ILD stands for Indention Load Deflection.
-The ILD of natural latex can range from 20 (for the softest mattresses) and 45 for the firmest mattress choices.
+ILD stands for Indentation Load Deflection.
+The ILD of natural latex can range from 20 (for the softest mattresses) to 45 for the firmest mattress choices.